tiffanychow/Project_Boston_Real_Estate/README.md

 **Programming language:** Python.

-**Tools:** NumPy, pandas, Matplotlib, Seaborn, and Plotly Express in Jupyter Notebook.
+**Tools:** NumPy, pandas, SciPy, statsmodels, Matplotlib, Seaborn, and Plotly Express in Jupyter Notebook.

 **Background:** This case study examines a dataset of housing information and prices for Boston, Massachusetts as derived from the United States Census Service.
 The dataset includes variables such as property values and ages of owner-occupied homes, property locations, distributions of property types, distances to employment centers, and air quality.